 Risk Premium: 7.08%

 Based on the assumptions, you will be paid 7.08% for the risk of the mutual fund.
-The risk premium tells us how much you're getting paid to take the risk, but it doesn't tell you if it's enough.
+The risk premium tells you how much you're getting paid to take the risk, but it doesn't tell you if it's enough.

 Capital Asset Pricing Model (CAPM)